dotswg/dots-requirements/draft-ietf-dots-requirements.md

 the need for that action.
 DOTS supplements calls for help with pertinent details about the detected attack, allowing entities participating in DOTS to form ad hoc, adaptive alliances against DDoS attacks as described in the DOTS use cases [I-D.ietf-dots-use-cases].
-The requirements in this document are devied from those use cases.
+The requirements in this document are derived from those use cases.